Learning from Neighbors about a Changing State: How good is information aggregation in equilibrium?

-Now observe that each time-$(t+1)$ agent can average the time-$t$ actions of each type, which can be written as follows using (\ref{eq:asr}) and $s_{i,t}=\theta_{t}+\eta_{i,t}$:

-Here $n_{A}$ and $n_{B}$ denote the numbers of agents of each type, and the $O(n^{-1/2})$ error terms come from averaging the signal noises $\eta_{i,t}$ of agents in each group.
-In other words, by the law of large numbers, each time-($t+1$) agent can obtain precise estimates of two different convex combinations of $\theta_{t}$ and $r_{t}$.
-Because the two weights, $\widehat{w}_{s}^{A}$ and $\widehat{w}_{s}^{B}$, are distinct, she can approximately solve for $\theta_{t}$ as a linear combination of the average actions from each type (up to signal error).
-It follows that in the equilibrium we are considering, the agent must have an estimate at least as precise as what she can obtain by the strategy we have described, and will thus be very close the benchmark.
-The estimator of $\theta_{t}$ that this strategy gives will place negative weight on $\frac{1}{n_{A}}\sum_{i:\sigma_{i}^{2}=\sigma_{B}^{2}}a_{i,t-1}$, thus \emph{anti-imitating} the agents of signal type A. It can be shown that the equilibrium we construct in which agents learn will also have agents anti-imitating others.
+Now, turning our attention to the next period of updating, observe that each time-$(t+1)$ agent can compute two averages of the time-$t$ actions\textemdash one for each signal type.
+Using (\ref{eq:asr}) to rewrite $a_{i,t}$ and then plugging in $s_{i,t}=\theta_{t}+\eta_{i,t}$: Here $n_{A}$ and $n_{B}$ denote the numbers of agents of each type (recalling we assumed each type is a positive share of the population size, $n$).
+The $O_p(n^{-1/2})$ error terms\footnote{The notation means the errors are bounded by $Cn^{-1/2}$ for a $C>0$ with high probability \citep{janson}.} come from the average signal noises $\eta_{i,t}$ of agents in each group; the bound holds with high probability by the central limit theorem.
+In other words, each time-($t+1$) agent can obtain precise estimates of two different convex combinations of $\theta_{t}$ and $r_{t}$.
+Because the two weights, $\widehat{w}_{A}^{s}$ and $\widehat{w}_{B}^{s}$, are distinct, she can approximately (up to signal error) solve for $\theta_{t}$ as a linear combination of the average actions taken by each type she observes.
+It follows the agent must have an estimate at least as precise as what she can obtain by the strategy we have described, and will thus be very close the benchmark.
+Since the equilibrium in question was arbitrary, this shows that aggregation approaches the benchmark in any equilibrium.
+The estimator of $\theta_{t}$ in this strategy places negative weight on $\frac{1}{n_{B}}\sum_{i:\sigma_{i}^{2}=\sigma_{B}^{2}}a_{i,t}$, thus \emph{anti-imitating} the agents of signal type B---those with the less precise private signal.
+The logic of Proposition \ref{prop:asymundir} in Section \ref{sec:anti-imitation-necessary} implies that anti-imitation necessarily occurs in any equilibrium in which agents aggregate information precisely.

-To use the same approach in general, we need to show that each individual observes a large number of neighbors of each signal type with similar social signals.
+To extend the ideas just presented to the more general setting of Theorem \ref{thm:DiverseSignals}, we need to show that each individual observes a large number of neighbors of at least two signal types who also have similar social signals.
 More precisely, the proof shows that agents with the same network type have highly correlated social signals.
-This is not easy, because the social signals at an equilibrium are endogenous, and in a general network will depend to some extent on many details of the network.
+Showing this is much more subtle than it was in the above illustration.
+In general, the social signals in an arbitrary network realization are endogenous objects that depend to some extent on all the links.